-Students will have the opportunity to systematically learn about entrepreneurship and its procedure, will be exposed to the San Francisco startup and entrepreneur community, and will be immersed in local innovative ecosystem.
-You will learn about the entrepreneurial mindset, innovative thinking, idea generation, company creation, management topics, and experience the diverse culture and global industries of the city of San Francisco.
+In this cutting-edge course delivered by AIM Overseas’ partner, San Francisco State University, you’ll learn about the entrepreneurial mindset, innovative thinking, idea generation, company creation and management, and experience the diverse culture and global industries of the city of San Francisco.

 Why study this program in San Francisco?